 Certain investors may also enter the market through a distributorship or commercial agency, depending on the nature of the contemplated activity, rather than through a direct investment.
 Commercial agencies, if registered with the MOE, are heavily regulated and may only be conducted by Emirati natural persons, public legal persons, private legal persons owned by public legal persons, private legal persons fully owned by Emirati natural persons, or public joint-stock companies incorporated in the UAE with at least 51% of Emirati capital contribution.
-In addition, the new Commercial Agencies Law, Federal Law No. 3 of 2022 allows for the first time, international companies that are not owned by Emirati nationals to act as commercial agents for their products provided that such products are not the subject of a commercial agency.
+In addition, the new Commercial Agencies Law, Federal Law No. 3 of 2022 allows for the first time, international companies that are not owned by Emirati nationals to act as commercial agents for their products provided that such products are not the subject of a commercial agency (refer to the next section in more detail for guidance on commercial agency and distribution).